Hyperbolic curvature of holomorphic level curves: Introduction

 In view of \eqref{GB} and \eqref{isop}, it is natural to take a look at the estimates of the total hyperbolic curvature, hyperbolic area and hyperbolic perimeter of the corresponding sublevel sets.
 In Section \ref{sec7}, we point out some estimates, taking into account the results of Kourou \cite{Kou1, Kou2}.
 Let's mention such a result.

 \begin{theorem} Let $f:\D\to\ov{\D}$ be holomorphic such that $f(0)\neq0$ and $r\in(0,1)$.
 Then

 Moreover, for each inequality, the equality holds if and only if $f\equiv\sigma\in\dt$. \end{theorem}

 This result combined with \eqref{GB} provides sharp bounds for the total hyperbolic curvature $k_h(\p\Om(rf))$.
-We also give sharp bounds for $L_h(\p\Om(rf))$ and some bounds for $A_h(\Om_\la(f))$ and $L_h(\p\Om_\la(f))$, which, however, are not sharp.
-Moreover, as another direct application of Theorem \ref{t03} and its proof, combined with \eqref{GB}, we prove a sharp hyperbolic isoperimetric inequality.
+We also give sharp bounds for $L_h(\p\Om(rf))$, sharp hyperbolic isoperimetric-type inequalities for $\p\Om(rf)$, and some bounds for $A_h(\Om_\la(f))$ and $L_h(\pD\Om_\la(f))$, which, however, are not sharp.